 How Long Should a Rhinoplasty Cast Stay On?

 People who have worn casts before know that they can become quite annoying the longer you have to wear them.
 Nasal casts are no different.
-The good news is that unlike a leg cast, nasal casts can come off in as little as a week.
-Your surgeon will determine whether your cast can come off during one of your follow-up appointments based on how your nose is healing.
-When your cast is ready to come off, your surgeon simply pulls it off.
+The good news is that nasal casts can come off in as little as a week, unlike a leg cast.
+Your surgeon determines whether your cast can come off during one of your follow-up appointments based on how your nose is healing.
+When your cast is ready to come off, your surgeon pulls it off.
+I wrote another blog post about what to expect during your rhinoplasty recovery.

 After the Cast is Removed

 Congratulations!
 You have made it through your initial healing after rhinoplasty surgery.
-Your nose is starting to look normal again and you’ll get to have your first look at your nose since the surgery.
-Your nose will probably still be a little bruised and swollen and won’t look perfect yet.
+Your nose is starting to look normal again, and you’ll get your first look at your nose since the surgery.
+Your nose will probably still be slightly bruised and swollen and won’t look perfect.
 Don’t worry!
-As your nose continues to heal, the bruising and the swelling will go away and your nose will look better with each passing day.
+As your nose continues to heal, the bruising and swelling will disappear, and your nose will look better each day.

 Rhinoplasty from Dr. Hobgood